 - Offer of a similar course at a lower level

-- Offer of their preferred course choice in ROUND 2 or subsequent round
+- Offer of their preferred course choice in the second or subsequent rounds

 - Other options outside the CAO

-A. When an offer arrives, you should read through the offer and instructions carefully first.
-To accept an offer, she simply logs into the CAO system using her access code and password and submits her acceptance of the offer.
+A. When an offer arrives, you should read through the offer and instructions carefully.
+After that, to accept an offer you will need to log into the CAO system using an access code and password and submit acceptance of the offer.

 You may only accept one offer.
-This may be either a L8 offer OR a L6/7 offer
+This may be either a Level 8 offer OR a Level 6/7 offer.

 Q. My son has been offered Level 7 Engineering.
 If he accepts this offer can he still be offered a Level 8 Engineering course in the next round?

-A. Yes he can accept the Level 7 course and this will not affect his chances of being offered a Level 8 course in the next round.
-However, he may not be offered a level 8 course in the second round so it is a good idea for him to accept the Level 7 course anyway.
+A. Yes, he can accept the Level 7 course and this will not affect his chances of being offered a Level 8 course in the next round.
+However, he may not be offered a level 8 course in the second round so it may be good idea for him to accept the Level 7 course anyway.
 Many students find that entering college at level 6 or 7 in their chosen course area works out very well in the long term.